jjuback/gc-excelviewer/README.md

 csv-preview.numberFormat | string | g2 | Specifies a .NET-style format string used to format numeric columns in CSV files. csv-preview.theme | string | cleandark | Specifies the Wijmo theme used to style the preview grid.

-> Any open CSV/Excel previews will automatically update to reflect the modified settings.
+> Any open CSV/Excel previews will automatically update to reflect the modified settings, except where noted in the previous section.

 ## References
 * [About Wijmo](http://www.wijmo.com/products/wijmo-5)